danielneil/Smart-Worm-Habitat/engineering/bin-design.md

 Once in landfill, food waste breaks down and emits greenhouse gases, including not only carbon dioxide (CO2) but methane (CH4) – a gas 25 times more potent than CO2. each year is equivalent to the emissions of Australia's steel and iron ore industries combined!

-Not only is a food waste diversion program needed, but it is also appropriate to couple it with a processing mechanism prior to the natural organic breakdown which results in greenhouse gases being emitted into the atmosphere.
+Not only is a food waste-to-landfill diversion program needed, but it is also necessary to couple it with a processing mechanism prior to the natural organic breakdown which results in greenhouse gases being emitted into the atmosphere.

-Therefore, the problem is, what is an appropriate mechanism to inhibit natural organic breakdown prior to greenhouses gases escaping into he atmosphere?
+Therefore, a definition of the problem is;

+* what is an appropriate mechanism to inhibit the natural breakdown of organics prior to the resulting greenhouses gases escaping into the atmosphere?

 ## b.
 Glossary  or Terminology